AXA's business health insurance policies

 Additional options for corporate customers

-Full insurance with profit share pays cash back if claims are significantly lower than initially predicted.
+• A profit share option that pays cash back if claims are lower than expected

 Get in touch